Akmerritt/deerfield-rehab-admissions-strategy/README.md

 ***

 # CareBridge: Scaling Admissions Volume for a Deerfield Portfolio Company
-> **A strategic product concept to increase its admissions volume across 11 national addiction treatment centers.**
+> **A strategic product concept to increase admissions volume across 11 national addiction treatment centers.**

 ## Executive Summary
 A Deerfield portfolio company is looking to increase admissions volume across its 11 treatment addiction centers in the US.
 The company has seen a decline in patient call volume over the last 24 months, in a setting of increased competition, growing demand for homecare services, and changes in how patients are seeking treatment with a shift towards digital channels.